- Foam Roller Ball: The ORB Review

 However, the Orb Deep Tissue High Density Massage Ball is right in the middle.
 It’s big enough that it won’t be painful to use.
 But, it will give your body a nice, targeted massage to your problem areas.

-Many reviewers mentioned that it works especially well for neck and shoulders, calves, hamstrings and gluts as well as triceps and biceps.
+Many reviewers mentioned that it works especially well for neck and shoulders, calves, hamstrings, and gluts as well as triceps and biceps.
 These areas can sometimes be difficult to target with a foam roller.

 Some people use something like a tennis ball in place of a foam roller ball.
 While this can work reasonably well, the firmness is often not enough to get a deep tissue massage.
-The Orb Deep Tissue Massage Ball has a bit of give but it’s also very firm so you can target sore areas effectively.
+The Orb Deep Tissue Massage Ball has a bit of giving but it’s also very firm so you can target sore areas effectively.
 This ball is made of a type of foam and not rubber, which means that it’s durable and should last you as long as a foam roller would.